Obi - Finalist UX

 • obi - questionnaire 2

 More than 30 energy saving apps from 8 different countries served as competitor analysis, each one with its own data sheet (brief description, rating scale and website).
-These examples were especially relevant as inspiration in UX/UI design.

 • obi - competitor analysis 1